(corrected Aprol 25th)

 The whole demographics of the selection are different to any previous.
-Queer as once heartlands such as Tory Surrey or labour :Lancashire were taken as read and the election hung on a few dozen marginals, the fact that they started campaigning in Bolton North East shows that Tories believe that these former Labour heartlands that voted strongly to leave the EU are ripe for conquest.
-Not just Croydon but Sunderland and Hartlepool are likely to return Tory MPs this time round.
-They may even smell for places like Paris and Berwickshire from under the SNP’s noses.
-About the only downside for the Tories is likely to be a resurgence of liberal democrats in the Southwest.
+Queer, as once heartlands such as Tory Surrey or Labour Lancashire were taken as red and the election hung on a few dozen marginals.
+The fact that they started campaigning in Bolton North East shows that Tories believe that these former Labour heartlands that voted strongly to leave the EU are ripe for conquest.
+Not just Croydon but Sunderland and Hartlepool are likely to return Tory MP’s this time round.
+They may even succeed in places like Perth and Berwickshire from under the SNP’s noses.
+About the only downside for the Tories is likely to be a resurgence of Liberal Democrats in the South west.
 Condemn the Tories if you would like but they do understand aspiration.
-These days, the average voter is aspirational.
+These days the average voter is aspirational.

-But with the exception of train crew, teachers and council workers, few are unionised and even fewer vote labour as a matter of course.
-Doctors, miners, footplate men or riveters, they are all history.
-Now.
-Law poverty still exists, the average British worker has a house, car, a 42 inch HDTV and sons his/herself in Lanzarote or the like.
-These” labourer values” that Corbynistas like to tote being kept alive by Fabians and the dispossessed in ever shrinking minority.
-However unpalatable Blairism may seem to the faithful, he showed the Labour party 8/21 century future, a future on which it seems hell bent on turning it back.
+But with the exception of train crew, teachers and council workers, few are unionised and fewer vote Labour as a matter of course.
+Dockers, miners, footplate men or riveters, they are all history now.
+Though poverty still exists, the average British worker has a house, car, a 42 inch HD TV and suns himself in Lanzarote or the like.
+These “Labour values” which Corbynistas tout are only being kept alive by Fabians and the dispossessed in an ever shrinking minority.
+However unpalatable Blairism may seem to the faithful, he showed the Labour party a 21st century future.
+A future on which it seems hell bent on turning its back.

 Exploitative and Cynical though May’s decision may seem, anyone else faced with a similar open goal would have handled the ball in to the back of the net.
 But why all but 13 Labour MP’s should have supported her, requires deeper analysis.
 If ever Jim Callaghan’s jibe about Turkeys voting for Christmas applied, then it is to this hale clamjafrie, about to get their collective jotters.